versioneye/versioneye_maven_plugin/README.md

 ![VersionEye Dependencies](src/site/images/VersionEyeDependencies.png)

-Beside that the plugin will add a project_id and project_key to the versioneye.properties file.
+Beside that, the plugin will add a project_id and project_key to the versioneye.properties file.
 The project_id is the connection between your pom.xml and the VersionEye project.

 With this command here you can update an existing VersionEye project.